Estimated reading time: 8 minutes

-There have been so many sad examples of leaders who have fallen when they live double lives and their integrity is not consistent in every area of their lives.
+There have been many sad examples of leaders who have fallen when they live double lives, and their integrity is inconsistent in every area of their lives.

-A leader’s personal life needs to be consistent with his/her professional life.
+A leader’s personal life must be consistent with his/her professional life.
 He/she should be the same – no matter who is around.

-Employees can quickly recognize when a leader’s actions does not line up with his/her speech.
+Employees can quickly recognize when a leader’s actions do not align with his/her speech.